Francis Younghusband: Spiritual life

+In July 1935, Sir Francis Younghusband introduced the Indian yogi and spiritual teacher, Paramahansa Yogananda, during a lecture at Caxton Hall in London.
+This event is detailed in Yogananda’s “Autobiography of a Yogi,” where he describes his interactions with Younghusband.

 Fictional portrayal

 One of Younghusband's domestic servants, Gladys Aylward, became a Christian missionary in China.
 The Ingrid Bergman film The Inn of the Sixth Happiness (1958) is based on Gladys Aylward's life, with Ronald Squire portraying Younghusband.

 Works

-Younghusband wrote 26 books in all between 1885 and 1942.
+Younghusband wrote prolifically between 1885 and 1942.
 Subjects ranged from Asian events, exploration, mountaineering, philosophy, spirituality, politics and more.